Foreign Trade and Transport in Namibia, Windhoek

 - Main Namibian economic activities: mining (11% of the GDP),

-fishing, agriculture, tourism and livestock.
+fishing, transport, agriculture, tourism and livestock.

 - Mining: diamonds, uranium, gold, silver and common metals